evolvedbinary/hsg-project-wiki/Setup.md

 ## Updating from an old setup?

-- Instructions last updated December 1, 2017.
+- Instructions last updated December 15, 2017.
 - **Note:** Please contact Joe if you encounter any unexpected results as you follow these directions for updating your system.
 - Open the App Store (using Spotlight, search for `App Store`; or in Finder, select `Go` > `Applications`), select the Updates tab, and install all available updates; if the App Store prompts you to restart your system to complete installation of operating system updates, do so before proceeding.
 - You will need updates to the packages we install via Homebrew.
 To update these packages, open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`), and paste in the following command:

         brew update && brew upgrade

+- We also need to make sure you have all of the required dependencies installed.
+To show what you have already installed, paste in the following command:

+        brew list

+    You should see all 4 of the following entries: `ant git node node@4`.
+If any are missing, install them with the following command:

+        brew install ant git node node@4

-    Once this command completes, run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
+- Run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
 Keep running `brew doctor` until it reports:

     > Your system is ready to brew.

-- These steps will update you to eXist 3.6.0, GitHub Desktop 1.0.9, oXygen 19.1, and Java 8 Update 151:
+- These steps will update you to eXist 3.6.0, GitHub Desktop 1.0.9, oXygen 19.1, and Java 8 Update 152 (or newer):

         brew tap caskroom/versions